TheCloudTheory/bicep-docs/README.md

 ```

 ## Installation
 Bicep.Docs is published as a self-contained package for Windows, Linux and OSX.
-Check the Releases page for appriopriate package.
+Check the Releases page for appropriate package.
+No installation needed.

 ## Example
 Let's assume your Bicep file (`basic.bicep`) looks like this: